CarsonEliasen/CarsonEliasen/index.md

 ![sunset_banner](/assets/images/sunset_banner.png)

 ## About Me <a name = "about"></a><img src = "https://github.com/CarsonEliasen/CarsonEliasen/blob/gh-pages/assets/images/headshot_RDC.jpg?raw=true" width = "250" height  = "250" align = "right" style = "margin: 25px 25px 25px 25px">
-My name is Carson Eliasen and I am a hobby game developer and design thinking educator from Fort Collins, CO.
+My name is Carson Eliasen and I am a hobby game developer and design thinking educator from Longmont, CO.

-I am finishing up my undergrad in psychology with a minor in applied data science.
+I am finishing up my undergrad in psychology with a minor in applied data science at Colorado State University (CSU).
 I've worked for 3 years in design thinking education and am looking to explore designing for human-computer interaction.
 Eventually, I'd love to get my graduate degree in computer graphics processing while also bolstering my design thinking background.
 Generally I'm a dynamic problem solver that loves to dip my cup into as many disciplines as I can, and then integrate them all together.

+In my free time I love listening to music on high fidelity set ups, drinking fancy teas, painting, and playing video and board games.
+I'm always looking to make a new friend and love to hang out at coffee shops with anyone and everyone.

 ## Career and Education History <a name = "career"></a>